"Yoga is a life long journey home to yourSelf."

 Your true essence is pure, luminous, potent, powerful, transcendent and eternal.

 Pause to consider that.
 Untouched by the life you’ve lived, the choices you’ve made, the things that have happened to you, this divine spark never tarnishes, never fades and never goes away.
-As identified in verse 1:36 of Patanjali’s Yoga Sutra, the brilliant essence of who you truly are lives, as a light, at the center of your heart and is experienced as unconditional love and joy beyond all sorrow.
+Can you believe it?
+As identified in verse 1:36 of Patanjali’s Yoga Sutra, the essence of who you truly are is a radiant light at the center of your heart, experienced as vishoka, joy beyond all sorrow.

 This is the gift of yoga.
-Through time tested practices and techniques, yoga will bring you back into alignment with yourself: physically, mentally, emotionally, spiritually.
-It will lead you to a life of peace, purpose, personal power, love of self and others and joy beyond all sorrow.
-Are you ready to begin?
+Through cherished philosophies, practices and techniques, yoga brings us home to ourSelf.
+It leads us to a life of peace, purpose, power, unconditional love, and joy beyond all sorrow.